-- Renewable Energy Completed the installation of solar panel arrays on five (5) campus buildings to help offset electrical costs.
-The solar arrays can generate up to 25 kilowatts each, accounting for about 2% of the total electrical needs for any given year. - Bulldog Biodiesel fuels all equipment at the Truman Farm when temperatures are above freezing.
+- Renewable Energy - - Completed the installation of solar panel arrays on five (5) campus buildings to help offset electrical costs.
+The solar arrays can generate up to 25 kilowatts each, accounting for about 2% of the total electrical needs for any given year. - Completed the installation of a solar panel array on the Farm.
+The array provides all of the power for the classroom building. - Bulldog Biodiesel fuels most equipment at the Truman Farm when temperatures are above freezing.

 Bulldog Biodiesel began in the fall semester of 2007 as a collaborative effort between the agriculture science senior practicum and the American Chemical Society.
-They purchased a BioPro190 automated processor in January 2008, and have since been producing biodiesel with waste vegetable oil donated by several cafeterias and community restaurants.
+A new automated processor produces biodiesel with waste vegetable oil donated by several cafeterias and community restaurants.